 Learn About Renewables

-Renewables provide many benefits and are an ever-increasing part of our overall energy mix.
+Renewable energy provides many benefits and is an ever-increasing part of our overall energy mix.
 Here are the most popular renewable energy sources, and resources to learn more about them:

 Solar energy is power from the sun.
 It is typically harnessed using photovoltaic solar panels that convert the sun’s rays into usable electricity.
 There are many federally-funded projects and companies committed to advancing solar technology, decreasing the costs of installations, and accelerating solar adoption throughout the U.S.